 - $100: All benefits listed above, plus the prestigious U.S. Army Museum Medallion struck especially for our most generous supporters, in a handsome presentation case.

 - $500: All benefits listed above, plus a beautiful print of Norman Rockwell’s famous poster “To Make Men Free” that portrays the American Soldier throughout history.

-- $1,000: For an annual contribution of $1,000, you become a member of the Museum’s prestigious 1814 Society.
+- $1,000: For a contribution of $1,000 or more, you become a member of the Museum’s prestigious 1814 Society.
 You will be invited to exclusive events and receptions, and meet with key partners in the campaign to build the Museum.

 What is the address if I want to mail my donation to Museum instead of donating on line?

 Please make checks payable to “National Museum of the U.S. Army Fund” and mail to: